Spain

 Alisson, Jordan Pickford and Diogo Costa have all been given a chance by Ladbrokes bookies

-With the 2026 World Cup fast approaching, Ladbrokes brings you the latest Golden Glove odds for the best-performing goalkeeper in the tournament this summer.
+With the 2026 World Cup reaching the quarter-finals, Ladbrokes brings you the latest Golden Glove odds for the best-performing goalkeeper in the tournament this summer.

 Check out the latest betting promotions from Ladbrokes to enhance your betting experience.